• Skip to primary navigation

 Notes

-For extra creamy soup, blend one can of Ro-tel before adding to the soup; it will add body and creaminess without increasing the calories.
+Creamier soup.
+For an even creamier soup, blend one can of Ro-tel before adding to the soup; it will add body and creaminess without increasing the calories.

 • Facebook